Skip to main content

 Recent focus has been on novel non-invasive endoscopic technologies in gastrointestinal (GI) investigation.
 This includes the use of capsule endoscopy (swallowable pill cameras) in the small bowel, large bowel (or colon) and upper GI tract.

 Current studies include the patient experience of a joystick-controlled robot magnet to examine the stomach using a capsule endoscope and the use of colon capsules as a low risk, minimally invasive, minimal contact method of examining the colon.
-Professor McAlindon has over 150 research publications in peer-reviewed journals which include several book chapters, national and international guidelines, and he co-edited the Handbook of Capsule Endoscopy (Springer, 2016).
-He is an honorary Professor at the University of Sheffield.
+Professor McAlindon has over 150 research publications in peer-reviewed journals which include several book chapters and national and international guidelines.
+He also co-edited the Handbook of Capsule Endoscopy (Springer, 2016).
+He is an Honorary Professor at the University of Sheffield.

 Awards

-Movetis Magic Award: Optimising the Novel Technology of Capsule Endoscopy in the UK 2011.
-Health Service Journal Care Integration (Innovation): Small Bowel Endoscopy Service (runner-up) 2012.
+• Movetis Magic Award: Optimising the Novel Technology of Capsule Endoscopy in the UK 2011

 Media